 Framing our Future Long-term Plan 2021-2031

-Council is now open for feedback on the proposed Long-term Plan 2021-2031.
+Council is now CLOSED for feedback on the proposed Long-term Plan 2021-2031.
+Meetings to consider public feedback are currently being held (18 May- 2 June).

-The consultation document below sets out the key challenges and opportunities facing our district, plus five key items Council wants community feedback on:
+The consultation document below sets out the key challenges and opportunities facing our district, plus five key items Council asked for community feedback on:

 - How we deliver a district museum function